-A) If stock and boot property are both received in a Sec.
-351 exchange, the transferor must allocate the total basis in the contributed property between the stock and boot property based on the relative FMVs of the stock and the boot property.

-B) The adjusted basis of stock received in a Sec.
-351 transaction is computed by deducting the deferred loss from the FMV of the stock received.

-C) The holding period for stock received in a Sec.
-351 transaction in exchange for a capital asset begins on the day after the date of the exchange.
+- A) The adjusted basis of stock received in a Sec.
+351 transaction is computed by deducting the deferred loss from the FMV of the stock received. - B) If stock and boot property are both received in a Sec.
+351 exchange, the transferor must allocate the total basis in the contributed property between the stock and boot property based on the relative FMVs of the stock and the boot property. - C) The holding period for stock received in a Sec.
+351 transaction in exchange for a capital asset begins on the day after the date of the exchange. - D) All of the above are false.

-Page Ref.: C:2-18 and C:2-19 Objective: 4 24) Jerry transfers two assets to a corporation as part of a Sec.
+50) Jerry transfers two assets to a corporation as part of a Sec.
 351 exchange.
 The first asset has an adjusted basis of \$70,000 and an FMV of \$50,000.
 The second asset has an adjusted basis of \$70,000 and an FMV of \$150,000.
 The FMV of the stock received is \$180,000, and he also receives \$20,000 cash.
 The realized and recognized gain on the second asset is